eclipsesource/tabris-js/doc/touch.md

 - `tap` - Fired once when a finger briefly touched the widget.
 - `longpress` - Fired when a finger touched the widget for a longer period of time (about a second, may depend on the platform), and again when lifting the finger.
 - `pan` - Starts firing continuously as soon as a finger moved in any direction for a certain distance (about 5px, may depend on the platform).
-The event is always fired on the widget where that the finger first touched, even if the finger is moved outside the widget.
+The event is always fired on the widget where the finger first touched, even if the finger is moved outside the widget.
 - `pan:left` - Starts firing continuously as soon as a finger moved to the left for a certain distance.
 - `pan:right` - Starts firing continuously as soon as a finger moved to the right for a certain distance.
 - `pan:up` - Starts firing continuously as soon as a finger moved upwards for a certain distance.